Ferdi0412/MIE-443-2024/src/mie443_contest1/mie443_contest1/src/README.md

 # robot.cpp
 This file creates the Robot class, under the Team1 namespace.
+IMPORTANT NOTE: I have clockwise and counter-clockwise flipped in my methods, will fix this later rather than now...

 ## Include
 To include the robot.cpp file, and expose the robot class, you need to include the file.